prayash-eb/NestJS-GraphQL-Blog/README.md

 mutation {
   createPost(input: {
     title: "My First Post"
-    body: "This is my first blog post"
+    body: "This is my first blog post", media:[null]  # 2 null for two files and so on.
   }) {
     id
     title
     body
   }
 }

+- Select file/files from studio.
+Make sure to put the header apollo-require-preflight : true to prevent graphql CSRF error.
 ```

 ### Users